arganarazalvaro/file-metadata/README.md

 Welcome to this incredible API to obtain the data of your files!
 It´s super simple to use, and it has a front end design also, so you can use it directly from there.

   - Upload your file
-  - Get your file name, size, and type.
+  - Get your file name, size, and type

 ### New Features!